MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

 - **[Case insensitive collation](/sql/relational-databases/collations/collation-and-unicode-support)**

 > [!NOTE]
-> Multiple configuration databases on the same SQL server are supported when you specify a custom cluster (profile) name for the scanner, or when you use the preview version of the scanner.
+> Multiple configuration databases on the same SQL server are supported when you specify a custom cluster name for the scanner, or when you use the preview version of the scanner.
 >
 ### Storage requirements and capacity planning for SQL Server